gorgarp/Twitch_Virtual_Dog/README.md

 - `!snuggle`: Snuggle with your dog to earn XP.
 - `!play`: Play with your dog to earn XP.
 - `!fetch`: Play fetch with your dog to earn XP.
 Occasionally, your dog may find bones in addition to earning XP.
+- `!bones`: Check how many bones you have.

 #### Training and Tricks